dkopycienski/dkopycienski.github.io/_posts/2022-09-05-development.md

 ---

-Lesson 1 was an *introduction* to system design and the lesson dove deeper into being a developer and working with developers.
+Lesson 1 was an *introduction* to system design and this lesson dove deeper into the details of being a developer and working with developers.
 It went over the setup and choices made when setting up your development environement and the different tool options.

 ## Lesson Objectives
 - IDEs